 I love Meg Cabot.
 She is easily one of my favorite authors and is definitely the author that got me so into and supportive and passionate about young adult literature.
 I eagerly wait each and every book that she puts out.
-This summer she is putting out the third installment of her YA paranormal romance Abandon trilogy, see Awaken, store and the fifth book in her Heather Wells series (adult romance contemporary), mind The Bride Wore Size 12.
+This summer she is putting out the third installment of her YA paranormal romance Abandon trilogy, Awaken, and the fifth book in her Heather Wells series (adult romance contemporary), The Bride Wore Size 12.

 She had a live chat tonight on Facebook with This is Teen and she answered a TON of questions.
 I know that not everyone gets to be a part of these so I wrote out the entire conversation so everyone could see the questions that she answered!